facebook/create-react-app/packages/react-scripts/template/README.md

 This feature is experimental and still [has major usage issues](https://github.com/facebookincubator/create-react-app/issues/372) so we only encourage you to use it if you like experimental technology.
 We intend to gradually improve it over time and eventually offer it as the default solution for testing React components, but this will take time.
 [Read more about snapshot testing.](http://facebook.github.io/jest/blog/2016/07/27/jest-14.html)

-## Developing UI Components with React Storybook
+## Developing Components in Isolation

 Usually, in an app, you have a lot of UI components, and each of them has many different states.
 For an example, a simple button component could have following states: